oletizi/avi-docs/src/site/docs/16.2.2/tenants/index.md

 If a user is associated with multiple tenants, each tenant still isolates the resources that belong to that tenant from the resources in other tenants.
 To access resources in another tenant, the user must switch the focus of the management session to that other tenant.

-Note: For information on switching a management session from one tenant to another, <a href="/docs/latest/switch-between-tenants">click here</a>.
+Note: For information on switching a management session from one tenant to another, <a href="switch-between-tenants">click here</a>.

 ### Default Tenant